pagkly/Zed/Investopedia4/Yuppie Definition.md

 Coined in the 1980s, the term yuppie was used as a derogatory title for young business people who were considered arrogant, undeservedly wealthy, and obnoxious.1 Yuppies were often associated with wearing high fashion clothing, driving BMWs, and gloating about their successes.
 The term has become less of a stereotype and now promotes the image of an affluent professional.

 Yuppies tend to be educated with high-paying jobs, and they live in or near large cities.
-Some typical industries associated with yuppies include finance, tech, academia, and many areas in the arts, especially those associated with liberal thinking and style.
+Some typical industries associated with yuppies include [[Finance|finance]], tech, academia, and many areas in the arts, especially those associated with liberal thinking and style.

 ## History of the Term Yuppie